PentoHQ/tech-challenge-frontend/Notes.md

 - Day and week summaries with session count and hours

-`Features that can be added to make this app production ready`
+`Features that can be added in future(or if I had more time) to make this app production ready`

 - Use memo to improvise the performance
 - We can let user modify the startData and endDate for the session alongside name